-A. Preliminaries and Notations
+2.1 Preliminaries and Notations

 We develop parallel algorithms using the CUDA (Compute Unified Device Architecture) framework on the GPU.
 A GPU contains multiple streaming multiprocessors (SMs).
 An SM is a group of core processors.
 Each core processor executes only one thread at a time.
 All core processors can execute their corresponding threads simultaneously.
 If some threads perform operations that have to wait for data fetches with high latencies, those are put into the waiting state and other pending threads are executed.
 Therefore, GPUs increase throughput by keeping the processors busy.
 All thread management, including the creation and scheduling of threads, is performed entirely in hardware with virtually zero overhead and requires negligible time for launching work on the GPU.
-For these advantages, modern supercomputers, such as Titan, the largest supercomputer in the USA, are build using GPUs in addition to conventional central processing units (CPUs).
+For these advantages, modern supercomputers such as Summit and Titan, two of the largest supercomputers in the USA, are built using GPUs in addition to conventional central processing units (CPUs).

-We use \mathbf{K} , \mathbf{M} , and \mathbf{B} to denote thousand, million, and billion, respectively; e.g., 2 \mathbf{B} stands for two billion.
+We use K, M, and B to denote thousand, million, and billion, respectively, e.g., 2 B stands for two billion.

-B. Preferential Attachment-Based Models
+2.2 Preferential Attachment-Based Models

 The preferential attachment model is a model for generating randomly evolved scale-free networks using a preferential attachment mechanism.
 In a preferential attachment mechanism, a new vertex is added to the network and connected to some existing vertices that are chosen preferentially based on some properties of the vertices.
-In the most common method, preference is given to vertices with larger degrees: the higher the degree of a vertex, the higher is the probability of choosing it.
-In this report, we study only the degree-based preferential attachment, and in the rest of the report, by preferential attachment (PA) we mean degreebased preferential attachment.
+In the most common method, preference is given to vertices with larger degrees: The higher the degree of a vertex, the higher is the probability of choosing it.
+In this paper, we study only the degree-based preferential attachment, and in the rest of the paper, by preferential attachment (PA) we mean degree-based preferential attachment.

 Before presenting our parallel algorithms for generating PA networks, we briefly discuss the sequential algorithms for the same.
-Many preferential attachment based models have been proposed in the literature.
-Two of the most prominent models are the Barabási-Albert model [2] and the copy model [6] as discussed below.
+Many preferential attachment-based models have been proposed in the literature.
+Two of the most prominent models are the Barabási-Albert model [8] and the copy model [17] as discussed below.

-C. Sequential Algorithm: Barabási-Albert Model
+2.3 Sequential Algorithm: Barabási-Albert Model

 One way to generate a random PA network is to use the Barabási-Albert (BA) model.
-Many real-world networks have two important characteristics: (i) they are evolving in nature and (ii) the network tends to be scale-free [2].
+Many real-world networks have two important characteristics: (1) They are evolving in nature and (2) the network tends to be scale-free [8].
 In the BA model, a new vertex is connected to an existing vertex that is chosen with probability directly proportional to the current degree of the existing vertex.

-The BA model works as follows.
-Starting with a small clique of \hat{d} vertices, in every time step, a new vertex t is added to the network and connected to $d \leq \hat{d}$ randomly chosen existing vertices: $F{\ell}(t)$ for $1 \leq \ell \leq d$ with $F{\ell}(t) < t$; that is, $F{\ell}(t)$ denotes the l -th vertex which t is connected.
-Thus, each phase adds d new edges $(t, F_1(t)), (t, F_2(t)), \ldots, (t, F_d(t))$ to the network, which exhibits the evolving nature of the model.
-Let $\mathbb{F}(t) = \{F_1(t), F_2(t), \ldots, F_d(t)\}$ be the set of outgoing vertices from t.
-Each of the d end points in the set $\mathbb{F}(t)$ are randomly selected based on the degrees of the vertices in the current network.
-In particular, the probability $P_i(t)$ that a outgoing edge from vertex t is connected to vertex i < t is given by $P_i(t) = \frac{d_i}{\sum_j d_j}$, where d_j represents the degree of vertex j.
+The BA model works as follows: Starting with a small clique of $\hat{d}$ vertices, in every time step, a new vertex t is added to the network and connected to $d \leq \hat{d}$ randomly chosen existing vertices: $F{\ell}(t)$ for $1 \leq \ell \leq d$ with $F{\ell}(t) < t$ ; that is, $F{\ell}(t)$ denotes the $\ell$ th vertex which t is connected.
+Thus, each phase adds d new edges $(t, F_1(t)), (t, F_2(t)), \dots, (t, F_d(t))$ to the network, which exhibits the evolving nature of the model.
+Let $\mathbb{F}(t) = \{F_1(t), F_2(t), \dots, F_d(t)\}$ be the set of outgoing vertices from t.
+Each of the d end points in the set $\mathbb{F}(t)$ is randomly selected based on the degrees of the vertices in the current network.
+In particular, the probability $P_i(t)$ that an outgoing edge from vertex t is connected to vertex i < t is given by $P_i(t) = \frac{d_i}{\sum_i d_i}$ , where $d_j$ represents the degree of vertex j.